Come Visit Us !

 To be honest, I was a bit jealous.
 As I mentioned, neither one of us came from families with money.
 I had to come up with all the capital myself.

 How could this possibly turn into a strength?
-I’ll explain.
 As I mentioned, we looked at 100s of properties both online and in-person before finding one that was ideal.
 If we had inherited any one of those properties, it would have been “what it was” so to say.
-We would have had to make it work no matter what or where it was.
+We would have had to make it work no matter what it looked like or where it was.
 By having to buy the land ourselves (yes we had to spend over $600K just for the land) we had full control over what we wound up with.

 The other thing is the style of venue.
 Most of the wedding venues in the area had a similar theme.
 Rustic barns and farms.
 People would attend a barn wedding and think “We have a barn on our grandparents farm, we can do that!”
 And they would.
 It wasn’t that hard compared to building it all from scratch.
-People were also buying small farms with the intention of turning them into a wedding venue.
+People were also buying small farms with the intention of turning them into a wedding venues.
 As a result, the market became flooded with these types of venues.
 We even considered building an event barn on the property (for about 12 minutes) but quickly noticed that tastes and styles were changing.
-The barn wedding had been “a thing” for a least 20 years.
+The barn wedding had been “a thing” for a least 30 years.

 Another weakness turned into a strength?
 Our lack of any experience in the wedding industry!